elenaf9/RIOT-rs-applications/benchmarks/runqueue/bench_runqueue_reallocate/README.md

 ## About

-This benchmark tests the reallocation computation for multicore-v1.
+This benchmark tests the reallocation computation for reallocation.

 ## How to run